 - Whether the accused spouse became intentionally unemployed during the marriage

-- Whether the innocent spouse consented to or agreed with the spending
+- Whether the wronged spouse consented to or agreed to the spending

-- When the money was spent (spending close in time to the divorce, the more suspicious the expense will be)
+- When the money was spent ( the closer in time to the divorce, the more suspicious the expense will be)

-- How the spending affected the family (such as if it caused financial hardship for the family)
+- How the spending affected the family (whether it caused financial hardship, etc.)

 Many spouses are very clever and secretive in their wasting of marital assets.
 It's unlikely that the innocent spouse will stumble upon a $2 million receipt that is obviously marital waste.
-If marital waste is suspected, your attorney will hire a private investigator and a forensic accountant to find the necessary evidence.
+Detecting marital waste is much more complicated, and your attorney will have to hire a private investigator and a forensic accountant to find the necessary evidence.

-The investigator will carefully examine all of the accused spouse's actions and behaviors during the marriage and uncover situations of marital waste.
-A forensic accountant will carefully audit all of the couple's financial holdings for evidence of waste.
+The investigator will carefully examine the accused spouse's actions and behaviors during the marriage and try to uncover any relevant overspending or waste.
+Meanwhile, the forensic accountant will carefully audit all of the couple's financial holdings in search of evidence of waste.

 When a judge determines there has been marital waste, also known as dissipation of assets, this impacts property division.
-Generally, the way this works is that the court will present the breakdown of assets in accordance with equitable distribution.
+Generally, this works because the court will present the breakdown of assets in accordance with equitable distribution.
 Then the court will identify the total amount of assets wasted by the accused spouse.
-That amount is then deducted from the accused spouse's share and added to the innocent spouse's portion.
+That amount will then be deducted from the accused spouse's share and added to the innocent spouse's.
 The reasoning is that the accused spouse has already used up or benefited from the amount of wasted assets.
 Therefore, the innocent spouse is entitled to that same amount for their use after the divorce.

-Marital waste can be a significant issue in divorce and requires a detailed examination of marital accounts to trace the wasteful behavior and seek justice for the innocent spouse.
+Marital waste requires a detailed examination of marital accounts to trace the wasteful behavior and seek justice for the innocent spouse.
 Our team of experienced litigators, investigators, and forensic accountants is ready to assist you.
 Contact us today.